March 10th 2021

 My recommended buy

-I recommend taking a marine-based collagen powder of 10,000mg per day (around 2 tablespoons) if you want to boost your hair skin and nails.
+I recommend taking a marine-based collagen powder of 10,000mg per day (around two tablespoons) if you want to boost your hair skin and nails.
 It will also help repair leaky gut, boost your joint and bone health and protect your vessels.
 For vegans, I recommend collagen boosters such as vitamin C and zinc until more evidenced-based vegan collagens are devised.

 Dr Johanna Ward studied English Literature at Oxford University before moving to London to start her medical studies at Guys, Kings and St Thomas Medical School.
 She worked in A&E & trauma medicine before becoming a GP with an interest in skin and nutrition.
 She gained Diploma in Clinical Dermatology and is an advanced laser practitioner and has been a passionate wellness advocate and educator on the benefits of lifestyle and preventative medicine.
 She is the founder of Zenii Vitality and Skincare and author of Superfoods to Super Health: intelligent and sustainable food choices for the next generation.
 She is currently resident lead aesthetic doctor at Tracey Mountford's Clinic in Marylebone.